Project name - GuzoGo

 Understanding the problem

-and, i have found out that users want simple user journey where they could finish their booking with few steps, they need a language selection part, they need to easily compare prices and multiple ways to make payments,
+I have found out that users want simple user journey where they could finish their booking with few steps, they need a language selection part, they need to easily compare prices and multiple ways to make payments.

 Project interview process

-Conducted the interview depending on clients availability, I conducted one to one personal interview, video and phone interview.
+Conducted the interview depending on clients availability, I conducted one-to-one Zoom interview.
 Once I know what my 5 potential participants prefer I conducted the interview depending the convenience of my users.

 Interview questions include but not limited to;